bilals12/website/content/posts/new_post17.md

 finally, exploit the trust relationship to compromise the `Cosmos` domain controller and the entire forest.

-# target 1: `User.Nebula.Cosmos.Local` - the foothold
+# target 1: the foothold

 the seemingly innocuous user workstation is the entry point into the network. in a typical enterprise environment, these workstations are the most numerous and often considered low-hanging fruit for attackers. employees use them for daily tasks and so they're often less strictly controlled than servers.